githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/GSEQ-intro.md

 asked.
 But why is such a question being frequently asked in the first place?
-It is mostly likely that the person who asks this question is still of a mentality that focuses on what I call individual-processing (in contrast with batch-processing).
-I suppose that a big part of this mentality comes from ubiquity of for-loops and while-loops in imperative programming.
-As far as I can see, it would be nearly impossible for a programmer to break out of this mentality if there was no support at the level of programming language to greatly facilitate batch-processing.
+It is mostly likely that the person who asks this question is still of a mentality that focuses on what I call individual-processing (in contrast with batch-processing), which just processes one element at a time.
+I suppose that a big part of this mentality comes from the ubiquity of for-loops and while-loops in imperative programming.
+As far as I can see, it would be nearly impossible for a programmer to break out of this mentality if there was no support at the level of programming language to greatly facilitate batch-processing, which processes a sequence of elements at a time.

 In functional programming, batch-processing is commonly associated with the use of combinators (which are often higher-order functions of